ZPiyapanZ/Zimpligital-test/README.md

 1. Import file Zimpligital Test.postman_collection.json to Postman
 2. The API can be tested at the collection Zimpligital Test after successfully running the app.
 ```

+## Note
+You can view the API documentation at https://app.swaggerhub.com/apis-docs/ZPiyapanZ/zimpligital-test/1.0.0